 Tool Tango is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-A chainsaw is only as strong as it’s blade.
+A chainsaw is only as strong as it’s chain.
 Plain and simple.
-When it comes down to replacing (or upgrading) your current blade, it’s essential to know what to keep an eye out for.
+When it comes down to replacing (or upgrading) your current chain, it’s essential to know what to keep an eye out for.
 It’s critical that your blade delivers when you need it most.

 Why You Can Trust Us